chaingon/dis_tg_allert/README.md

 ## To set up bot you will need:

-### linux system
+### • Linux system
-it have to be online so i recomend to run bot in remote server
+it have to be online so I recommend to run bot in remote server, of course you can use your home PC  if you okay
 <details>
   <summary>If you don't know how to get one </summary> ㅤ

-   • Digital Ocean is expencive, but by this link you will get 200$ trial for 2 months.
+   • **[Digital Ocean](https://link.web3topia.wtf/DigitalOcean)** is expencive, but by this [link](https://link.web3topia.wtf/DigitalOcean) you will get 200$ trial for 2 months.
 So it up to 3 VPS free for 2 month - great choise to start, but i would not suggest to pay there.

-   • Contabo is cheapest VPS - for bot absoulutelly ok
+   • **[Contabo](https://contabo.com/)** is cheapest VPS - for bot absoulutelly ok

-   • Hetzner - best quality/price balance (probably optimal for nodes)
+   • **[Hetzner](https://www.hetzner.com/)** - best quality/price balance (probably optimal for nodes)

 </details>